awsdocs/aws-net-developer-guide/doc_source/csharp_cloudwatch_code_examples.md

 {
     static async Task Main(string[] args)
     {
-        // Use the AWS .NET Core Setup package to set up dependency injection for the Amazon CloudWatch domain registration service.
+        // Use the AWS .NET Core Setup package to set up dependency injection for the Amazon CloudWatch service.
         // Use your AWS profile name, or leave it blank to use the default profile. using var host = Host.CreateDefaultBuilder(args)
             .ConfigureServices((_, services) =>